thinkinglabs/terraform-bootstrap/README.md

-# terraform-bootstrap
+# terraform-aws-bootstrap

-A bootstrap project to kickstart a Terraform component.
+A bootstrap project to kickstart a Terraform AWS component.

 This setup follows the Micro Stack pattern from [Infrastructure as Code, 2nd Edition, p62](https://www.oreilly.com/library/view/infrastructure-as-code/9781098114664/).
 Every single infrastructure component of an application/service maps to a single stack.